renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 1. Tell Renovate what `timezone` you want to use
 1. Learn about the scheduling syntax
-1. Optional: configure a "in repository schedule"
+1. Optional: configure an "in repository schedule"
 1. Optional: create packageRules with a custom `schedule` for specific packages

 ### Setting your timezone